Published online May 14, 2021. doi: 10.3748/wjg.v27.i18.2193

 Published online: May 14, 2021

-We performed 151 TLTG with modified overlap method and 131 OTG for gastric cancer between March 2012 and December 2018 at Asan Medical Center.
-We evaluated surgical and oncological outcomes between the two groups using propensity score matching.
-In addition, we analyzed risk factors associated with postoperative complications for improvement of postoperative management of gastric cancer surgery.
+We performed 151 and 131 surgeries using TLTG with the modified overlap method and OTG for gastric cancer between March 2012 and December 2018.
+Surgical and oncological outcomes were compared between groups using propensity score matching.
+In addition, we analyzed the risk factors associated with postoperative complications.